 Anthropology enables me to explore how people make sense of disease and demand care in situations of marginality.

-An online workshop entitled “Colonialism and Transgenerational Memory in Europe” will take place on 21 and 22 September at the Max Planck Institute for Social Anthropology on 21–22 September 2022.
+The workshop “Colonialism and Transgenerational Memory in Europe” was held at the Max Planck Institute for Social Anthropology on 21–22 September 2022.
 The workshop convener was Markus Wurzer from the ...